mt-empty/git-clone-subdirectory/readme.md

 This is a simple tool to clone only subdirectories, it utilizes git [sparse-checkout](https://www.git-scm.com/docs/git-sparse-checkout
 ) feature

+May not work properly on Gitlab because `sparse-checkout` is EXPERIMENTAL.
 ## Git version requirement

 ```